marticliment/UniGetUI/CONTRIBUTING.md

 -------------------------------------------------------------
 This repository **respects** people, despite their race, gender, religion, height, or culture.
-Any user who posts offensive or disrespectful content regarding race, gender, religion, height or culture **will be immediately banned from this repository**.
+Any user who posts offensive or disrespectful content regarding race, gender, religion, height, or culture **will be immediately banned from this repository**.
 No exception will be made.

 -------------------------------------------------------------

 ### DO NOT publish garbage PRs to farm Crypto AirDrops.
 Any user suspected of this action will get banned.
-Submitting broken code wastes the contributors' time, who have to spend their free time reviewing, fixing, and testing code that does not even compile does not break other functionality or does not introduce any changes at all.
+Submitting broken code wastes the contributors' time, who have to spend their free time reviewing, fixing, and testing code that does not even compile does not break other functionality, or does not introduce any changes at all.

 ---------------------------------